-The Helen David Relief Fund (HDRF) honors the memory of the beloved Port Huron, Michigan bar owner and community leader.
-Beating breast cancer twice during her lifetime, Helen is an inspiration to those living with the disease.
-In her name, the HDRF assists women in the bar industry who are fighting breast cancer with the same dignity and courage that Helen exemplified throughout her battle and life as a pioneer business owner in the bar industry.
+The Helen David Relief Fund (HDRF) at the USBG Foundation honors the memory of the beloved Port Huron, Michigan bar owner and community leader.
+After beating breast cancer twice during her lifetime, Helen remains an inspiration to those living with the disease.
+In her name, the HDRF assists those in the bar industry who are undergoing treatment for, and recovery from, cancer.

 Born in Port Huron in the early part of the 20th century, Helen was a trailblazer.
 Women business owners were rarely heard of at that time, but that did not deter Helen!
 Helen opened her own bar, the Brass Rail, which remains an institution in her hometown.
 Helen loved her bar and ran it for many passion-filled decades.
 Helen was active in the bar industry through the Licensed Beverage Association, and served as president of the St. Clair County Association, as well as various committees for the Michigan Association.
 According to her fellow townspeople, "Helen was a fixture in Port Huron for 69 years as the owner of Brass Rail.
 She was considered by most people to be the heart and soul of Port Huron."